Family and parenting support

 Our approach is prevention rather than cure since helping vulnerable children to (re)integrate sustainably is inseparable from supporting their families.

-Based on our successful experience with the Family Houses programme in France, we and our partners have adapted the model in a number of countries: Burkina Faso, Cambodia, the Democratic Republic of the Congo and the Philippines.
+Based on our successful experience with the Houses of families in France, we and our partners have adapted the model in a number of countries: Burkina Faso, Cambodia, the Democratic Republic of the Congo and the Philippines.

 Objectives